Goldman to pay $22 million to settle 'huddles' case

 “Higher-risk trading and business strategies require higher-order controls,” said Robert Khuzami, the SEC's enforcement director.

-In the SEC and FINRA statements on the settlement, the bank admitted to the same facts it admitted in the Massachusetts case.
+In the SEC and FINRA settlements on Thursday, the bank admitted to the same facts it admitted in the Massachusetts case.

-In 2003 Goldman and a group of big Wall Street firms reached a $1.4 billion settlement over allegations that they issued overly optimistic research on companies to win their investment banking business.

-As part of that settlement, 10 banks agreed to separate their research and banking businesses with a so-called "Chinese wall" to avoid conflicts of interest.

 ((sarah.n.lynch@thomsonreuters.com)(202-354-5831)) Keywords: GOLDMAN/HUDDLES